alxtrnr/bongo-twisty/content/about.md

 +++
 title = 'About'
-description = 'Learn more about me and this site' date = 2025-07-06T15:02:29+01:00 draft = false author = "Alexander"
+description = 'A little about me and this site.' date = 2025-07-06T15:02:29+01:00 draft = false author = "Alexander"
 +++

-There is no consistent theme to this one sided conversation.
-A mixed bag of family stuff, cycling, fleeting interests, photos, poorly thought out opinions, reflective pondering, reactionary rants and righteous posturing.
+A mixed bag of family stuff, cycling, fleeting interests, learning, photos, poorly thought out opinions, reflective pondering, reactionary rants and righteous posturing.

-My blogging has gone through a few iterations in terms of name and platform since my first go at it in 2000.
+My online space has gone through a few changes of name and platform since I first put stuff on the internet back in 2000.
 BongoTwisty [^1] [^2] on [Hugo](https://gohugo.io) is the latest.
 Previous incarnations under different names have been hosted on Standard Notes Listed, Wordpress, Blogger and way back when, Homestead.
-Posts have been migrated from one to the other over the years.
+Where it's not fallen to the wayside or has otherwise been lost, content has migrated from one to the other over the years.

-I don't write to perform; I write as a by-product of my own curiosity.
-The posts here are simply part of a personal journey, capturing thoughts and experiences as they unfold rather than polished tales of daring-do or any supposed wisdom.
+Everything here is a by-product of my own curiosity, interests and propensity for distraction.
+It's all part of a personal journey, sounding out thoughts and experiences as the whim takes me.
+A slowly evolving work in progress.

 My life is, for the most part, reassuringly mundane, and there is a contentment in that.
 It’s a foundation from which to explore the occasional quiet challenge, found in reflection, self directed learning, and the hills and hedgerows of winding country lanes.

-Keeping a blog is a means for self-expression.
-Quality just happens to be incidental.
-It's a scrap book.
-A record of moments and thoughts I sometimes look back on, and which I have chosen to share.
+Keeping a space like this is a means for self-expression.
+Any quality happens to be incidental and is not the primary aim.
+It's a bit like a scrap book to me.
+A record I sometimes look back on and which I have chosen to share.
 It's a point of connection despite the poor signal.
 I can't fathom why but it can feel quite rewarding.

 Thank you for visiting.
 I'm pleased you did.